joseph-flinn/site/data/posts/0026-e2m-st-new-devops-perspective.md

-Since reading Accelerate [[1](https://itrevolution.com/product/accelerate/)] a few years ago, my working for any discussion around DevOps has been: _"DevOps is a collection of engineering practices and methodologies to deliver more value, faster, in a more stable way to the end user."_ I have not been satisfied with this definition ore perspective and recently I have found it lacking.
+Since reading Accelerate [[1](https://itrevolution.com/product/accelerate/)] a few years ago, my working for any discussion around DevOps has been: _"DevOps is a collection of engineering practices and methodologies to deliver more value, faster, in a more stable way to the end user."_ I have not been satisfied with this definition or perspective and recently I have found it lacking.
 A quick follow up question asking about the specific engineering practices and methodologies can quickly lead to a opinion heavy debate over Trunk Based Development vs GitFlow, Continuous Delivery vs Continuous Deployment, and how much testing is needed, where it's needed and what needs to be tested.